AlibabaCloudDocs/ram/intl.en-US/SSO Management/Role-based SSO/Identity providers/Create an IdP.md

 3. On the **Role-based SSO** tab of the page that appears, click **Create IdP**.

-4. In the panel that appears, specify **IdP Name** and **Note**.
+4. In the Create IdP panel, configure **IdP Name** and **Note**.

-5. Click **Upload** under **Metadata File** to upload the SAML metadata file.
+5. In the **Metadata File** section, click **Upload** to upload the metadata file that is obtained from your IdP.

-    **Note:** The SAML metadata file is provided by your IdP.
-The file is typically in the XML format and contains the logon URLs, public key used to verify SAML assertions, and assertion format.

 6. Click **OK**.

+On the page that appears, click **Create RAM Role** to create RAM roles based on your business requirements.
+For more information, see [Create a RAM role for a trusted IdP](/intl.en-US/RAM Role Management/Create a RAM role/Create a RAM role for a trusted IdP.md).